-The contractor shall apply erosion/sediment and water quality protection CMs/BMPs for offproject-site staging, material storage, maintenance yard, disposal spots, and stockpiling areas as required by the facility owner and environmental permit standard at no additional cost to the Department.
+The contractor shall apply erosion/sediment and water quality protection CMs/BMPs for off-project-site staging, material storage, maintenance yard, disposal spots, and stockpiling areas as required by the facility owner and environmental permit standard at no additional cost to the Department.

-If the contractor elects to obtain off-project sites for staging, stockpiling, material storage, maintenance yard, or waste disposal, the contractor shall meet the requirements for erosion/stormwater quality control within the written agreements with facility/land owner, as well as environmental permits for such operations.
+If the contractor elects to obtain off-project site for staging, stockpiling, material storage, maintenance yard, or waste disposal, the contractor shall meet the requirements for erosion control, sediment prevention, and stormwater quality protection measures within the written agreements with facility and/or the land owner, as well as environmental permits for such operations.